Skip to content

 How much is VAT?

-The VAT standard rate is 20% in the UK for most goods and services.
+The standard rate of VAT in the UK is 20% for most goods and services.
 A reduced rate of 5% applies to goods and services such as children’s car seats and fuel for the home.
 There is also a zero-rate of VAT which applies to most food and to children’s clothes.
-Finally there are goods and services which are exempt from VAT all together, which we listed above.
+Finally there are goods and services which are exempt from VAT all together, such as sports activities, betting and gaming or charitable fundraising events.

 To calculate the VAT inclusive price, simply multiply the price by 1.2 (standard rate) or 1.05 (reduced rate); while for a VAT exclusive price, divide your price by 1.2 (standard rate) or 1.05 (reduced rate).